 Can I buy the refill instead of the compact (and put it in a Z Palette)?
 You may choose to do that.
 However, I would suggest you make sure that the Z Palette closes properly.
-Also, if you can afford the compact, I think that it is still the best way to store the foundation.
+If you can afford the compact, I think that it is still the best way to store the foundation.

 Will the coconut oil in the foundation break me out or give me milia?
 I experienced a little milia while trying the RMS Beauty Un Cover Up, but I have not had it with Kjaer Weis Foundation.
 However, I do not get major breakouts from coconut oil, so I cannot tell for sure.
 If you usually breakout from coconut oil, I recommend that you order a sample first (see previous question).

 How does this foundation compare to the RMS Beauty Uncover Up?
 I find the Un Cover Up formula to be more moist and that it gives more dewiness.
 Among the “natural” foundations that I have tried, the Kjaer Weis Foundation formula reminds me more of the W3LL People Narcissist Foundation + Concealer Stick, yet I find Kjaer Weis to be creamier and to have a more natural-looking finish.

 prunus amygdalus dulcis (sweet almond) seed oil*, caprylic/capric triglyceride, cocos nucifera (coconut) oil*, zea mays (corn) starch*, cera alba*, copernicia cerifera (carnauba) wax*, simmondsia chinensis (jojoba) seed oil*, polyglyceryl-3 diisostearate, non-gmo tocopheryl acetate. may contain + / – : mica, ci 77891, ci 77491, ci 77492, ci 77499. *Certified Organic.
 Gluten-free.